A person cannot be removed from the mortgage if they are going to continue to reside in the property.

 Care must be taken if the lodger(s) has exclusive occupation of a self-contained part of the house (e.g. an annex) or the applicant does not intend to occupy the property on a permanent basis.
 In those types of situation, the lodger(s) may acquire legal rights.

 It is acceptable for a borrower not to reside at the mortgaged property and be on the mortgage subject to affordability e.g. when parents buy for a child or one spouse is temporarily living abroad for their employment.

-Applicants who do not reside at the mortgaged property on Right to Buy applications and applications involving an ex-spouse or ex-partner, must be referred to underwriters.
+Applicants who do not reside at the mortgaged property on Right to Buy applications or applications involving an ex-spouse or ex-partner where they are remaining in the property or named on the mortgage application must be referred to underwriters.

-Please refer to Second Home Loans section for further information.
+Please refer to Second Home Loan for more information.